DuneSt/MaterialDesignLite/src/Material-Design-Lite-Widgets.package/MDLMenuButtonWidget.class/README.md

 --------------------

     Instance Variables
 	action:					<aBlock> 			Callback taking the selected element as parameter
-	choosingText:			<aString>		The of the button
+	buttonContent:			<aStringOrBlock>		The content of the button.
+Can be a string or a block.
+The block takes an html canvas as parameter
 	description:				<aString>			Tooltip to show on the button
 	objectsPossibilities:		<aCollection>		Collection of object to select  from
 	selectedObject:			<anObject>			Selected object by default
 	sortBlock:				<aBlock>			A block to sort the elements of the menu
 	textBlock:				<aBlock>			A block taking a possible object as parameter and returning a string to display on the menu